hoang-tran/hoang-tran.github.io/_drafts/how-to-unit-test-your-realm-database-layer.md

 {% highlight abc %}
 1. Create a person using the custom initializer.
-2. Expect that all properties of that person are correctly assigned.
+2. Expect all properties of that person are correctly assigned.
 {% endhighlight %}

 Create the test: